 Know where you are going and what stops you will be making along the way

 The first tip might seem obvious but one in six truckers do not wear their seatbelts.
-Wearing a seatbelt is required by law, but there is still more than 40 percent of crash-related deaths that happen every year due to lack of seatbelt use.
+Wearing a seatbelt is required by law, and can ultimately save your life.
+Fleet managers should regularly educate their drivers on the importance of wearing their seatbelt.

 When driving your truck, you want to be cautious with your surroundings.
 Understand that you won’t be able to make a turn as if you were in a car.
 Take it slow and always watch for vehicles next, behind or in front of your truck.